-Peter Thiel Funded Unregulated Human Research In The Caribbean
+Peter Thiel Is Funding Unregulated Human Research Outside The Country

 Califf said he could not recall a prior instance when U.S. researchers conducted research outside the country without IRB approval.

 The reason clinical research is so regulated is because the stakes are high.
-Humans can be ― and have been ― hurt by unregulated research, which has a dark history, including U.S. medical research that deliberately infected Guatemalans with sexually transmitted disease without their consent in the 1940s and the infamous Tuskegee experiment, during which researchers infected poor African-American men in Alabama with syphilis.
+Humans can be ― and have been ― hurt by unregulated research, which has a dark history, including U.S. medical research that deliberately infected Guatemalans with sexually transmitted disease without their consent in the 1940s and the infamous Tuskegee experiment, during which researchers withheld treatment from poor African-American men in Alabama with syphilis.

 The experiment itself had problems

-Note: CORRECTION: A previous version of this article stated that U.S. researchers infected African-American men with syphilis as part of the Tuskegee experiment.
-In fact, the researchers withheld treatment from men who had already contracted the disease.
-This article has also been updated with additional information from Agustín Fernández of Rational Vaccines to clarify that while Thiel did not fund the initial vaccine trial in the Caribbean, he is funding the company’s ongoing research, which continues to operate outside of institutional review board oversight.